Welcome to the Premier Website for Professional Business Analysis

 The depreciation expense for an asset each year depends typically on four factors:

-4. A depreciation schedule for the asset's depreciation life.
+4. A Depreciation Schedule for the asset's Depreciation Life.

 What is Depreciation Life?
 And, How Long is Life?